The Real Reasons Why You Need to Take a Test Drive

 10 things you should be looking for on a test drive

-Buying cars online is becoming increasingly popular thanks to a surge in car buying services and leasing websites which have made it easier than ever to secure a deal on a brand new car.
+Buying cars online is becoming increasingly popular thanks to a surge in car buying services and leasing deals which have made it easier than ever to secure a deal on a brand new car.
 So easy, in fact, some buyers aren’t even going down to the showroom before securing a deal.
-Obviously, we’d always recommend getting down to the dealership and test driving a car (preferably a number of cars) before making a purchase, here’s why...
+Obviously, we’d always recommend getting behind the wheel and test driving a car (preferably a number of cars) before making a purchase, here’s why...

-Right now, Seat are offering an extra £500 saving off a new Ibiza, Arona, Leon and Ateca when you download a voucher, and if you request a test drive with Skoda for the new Fabia, Octavia, or Kodiaq, you will get a £500 discount voucher to be used if you were to buy the vehicle from them.
-It’s as simple as that.
-This isn’t just exclusive to Seat and Skoda, lots of manufacturers have these offers on throughout the year.
-It really is worth the effort to head down and get behind the wheel of a car you might be interested in for this reason alone.
+Right now, Mazda are offering up to £6,000 off selected new models in their Scrappage Upgrade Scheme.
+Hyundai are offering up to £3,000 off SUVs in their scrappage scheme.
+Seat are offering 0% APR on a new Ibiza, Arona, Leon and Ateca with their easymove offers.
+These aren't just exclusive to Mazda, Hyundai and Seat, lots of manufacturers have these offers on throughout the year.
+It really is worth the effort to get behind the wheel of a car you might be interested in for this reason alone.